xmatters/xm-labs-splunk-custom-messages/README.md

 # Installation Instructions

 ## 1. Setup the standard Splunk to xMatters Integration
 This is all about making the existing supported built in integration a little better.
-So you have to have the existing Splnk for xMatters integration setup first.
+So you have to have the existing Splunk for xMatters integration setup first.
 If you're currently using an older integration, a web hook or your own built integration follow this to install the latest integration in parallel and go from there.

 Head to the integration directory in xMatters instance and find the Splunk integration.
 Follow the instructions to set it up in xMatters and in Splunk.
-You'll be directed to the [online instructions page for the integration](https://help.xmatters.com/integrations/logmgmt/splunk.htm?cshid=SPLUNK) allong the way.
+You'll be directed to the [online instructions page for the integration](https://help.xmatters.com/integrations/logmgmt/splunk.htm?cshid=SPLUNK) along the way.

 ![Integration Directory](/media/integrationcataloge.png)